yogidevendra/docs/docs/configuration.md

     communication mechanism.
     This mode has very high throughput and can easily do more than million tuples/sec.
-However, since there is no bufferserver, features that it provides (spooling, presistence) are not available, so memory needs may grow.
+However, since there is no bufferserver, features that it provides (spooling, persistence) are not available, so memory needs may grow.
     This mode relies on the downstream operators consuming tuples, on average, at least as fast as they are emitted by the upstream operator.
 As with the